AdrianPeniak/meta-blackbone/README.md

 # Flash an SD-Card/eMMC for BeagleBone Black
 Please use script [blackbone-tools.sh](https://github.com/AdrianPeniak/meta-blackbone/blob/master/scripts/blackbone-tools.sh) in scripts directory and follow script instructions.
+You can customize blackbone-tools.conf in order to set options & paths for required files as you want.
 Run script as sudo:
 ```
 sudo ./blackbone-tools.sh